Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Introduction

-To overcome these challenges, we propose a zero-shot LLM-based aerial VLN framework, which takes natural language instructions, RGB images, and depth images as input, and directly makes action predictions (\emph{e.g.,} forward 10 meters) through single-step reasoning updates.
-Specifically, a Semantic-Topo-Metric Representation (STMR) is designed for LLMs prompting.
-We first extract instruction-related landmarks and obtain corresponding semantic masks by perception models, \emph{i.e.}, Grounding Dino \cite{liu2023grounding} and Tokenize Anything \cite{pan2023tap}.
-After that, semantic masks obtained from each step are gradually projected into a top-down map using depth and pose transformation as shown in~\cref{fig:STMR} (b).
-This projected map encompasses both the UAV's travel trajectory and spatial information, \emph{i.e.,} locations of surrounding objects.
-To integrate rich visual information and topology into the text prompt while maintaining its simplicity, we separate the top-down map centered at the UAV's current position into grids and substitute each grid with a semantic number.
-This process transforms the top-down map into a matrix representation, tailored to serve as a spatial prompt for the LLM.
-As can be seen from \cref{fig:STMR} (c), the matrix representation encompasses topological, semantic, and metric information, and is input to an LLM together with historical actions, sub-goal instructions, and other information to infer the next action.
-Compared with other learning-based and LLM-based methods, the proposed method effectively improves the accuracy of spatial reasoning.
+To overcome these challenges, we propose a zero-shot LLM-based aerial VLN framework that encodes natural language instructions, RGB images and depth images as text prompt, and generates action predictions (\emph{e.g.,} go forward 10 meters) through LLMs directly.
+Specifically, a Semantic-Topo-Metric Representation (STMR) is designed for LLMs spatial reasoning.
+Firstly, the instruction-related landmarks are extracted and corresponding semantic masks are generated via visual perception models, \emph{i.e.}, Grounding DINO \cite{liu2023grounding} and Tokenize Anything \cite{pan2023tap}.
+Then, the semantic mask is projected into a top-down map as shown in~\cref{fig:STMR} (b).
+This top-down map encompasses both the UAV's travel trajectory and spatial information, and it grows gradually during the navigation process.
+To encode the visual information into an LLM-friendly form, we firstly select a fixed-size region centered on the UAV in the top-down map as a local map, then separate the map into equally spaced grids and substitute each grid with a semantic number.
+As can be seen from \cref{fig:STMR} (c), the matrix representation encompasses topological, semantic, and metric information.
+It is input to an LLM together with historical actions and text instructions to infer the next action.
+Experiments have shown that the proposed method significantly enhances the capability of spatial reasoning, and achieves absolute success rate improvements of 26.8\% and 5.8\% over current state-of-the-art methods on simple and complex navigation tasks.